 Allbirds have quickly become some of the hottest shoes on the market — even Obama has been spotted wearing these minimalist sneakers.
 And after owning a pair of their Wool Runners (read our Wool Runners Review), we were curious to review the Allbirds Tree Runners.

-At the time of this article, we’ve been wearing our Allbirds Tree Runners for about three months — including two-weeks of fairly heavy wear in Madrid and Seville.
+At the time of this article, I’ve been wearing my Allbirds Tree Runners for about three months — including two weeks of fairly heavy wear in Madrid and Seville.
 The rest of the time we’ve worn them casually in NYC.

 Allbirds, a startup direct-to-consumer shoe company from New Zealand, become famous for their minimalist wool sneaker which they dubbed their Wool Runners.
 These were made from sustainable materials like wool and soles made from sugarcane.